disclamer

 3. Oil Cooler

-• Similar to a fuel cooler but removes heat from engine oil to maintain lubrication effectiveness.
+• Similar to a fuel cooler but removes heat from engine oil or gearbox oil to maintain lubrication effectiveness.

 4. Aftercooler (Intercooler)